THE HAWKS TORCIDA FORMATION

 They disrupt the opponents and press very quickly when out of possession and support fast attacks.
 We aim to win the ball back within 5 seconds and pass wide

 The CAM or Enganche, as its is know in Argentina is the formations creative player who needs to be an excellent passer of the ball.
-It is a similar role of an Italian Regista such as Andrei Pirlo of Juventus , or the only real English players who have successfully performed a similar role Michael Carrick or Paul Scholes of Manchester United.
+It is a similar role of an Italian Regista such as Andrei Pirlo of Juventus , or the only real English players who have successfully performed a similar role such as Michael Carrick or Paul Scholes of Manchester United.

 Enganche means "The hook" and this is exactly what this player does acting as the link across the vertical and horizontal.
 It is almost a reverse libero with the ability to roam across attack and midfield to win the ball and support the front three attackers yet dropping side by side with the defensive midfielder also when the team is out of possession and under pressure.